-In order to receive credit for lab, you must receive 14 lab points.
-There will be 9 labs, each worth 2 points.
-Non-lab related activities (e.g. email, facebook, YouTube, Nyan Cat) will result in a -1 for the day.
+In order to receive credit for lab, you must attend 7 out of the 9 labs with full points.
+Each lab is worth 2 points.
+Non-lab related activities (ie. email, facebook, YouTube) will result in a -1 for the day.

-Lateness Policy: If you miss more than 5 minutes of lab, -1.
-If you miss more than 15 minutes of lab, -2.
+Lateness Policy: If you are more than 5 minutes late to lab, -1.
+If you are excessively late to lab, -2.